 5.V.
 Evaluation plan: Use the right expertise

-The evaluation workplan can be designed to draw upon a mix of internal and external expertise.
+The evaluation can be designed to draw upon a mix of internal and external expertise.

-External evaluators can be commissioned for any stage of the evaluation project plan.
+External evaluators, including those within government but external to the business unit, can be used for any stage of the evaluation project plan.